Scotland’s Complaints Watchdog Warns Some Cases May Wait 25 Weeks

 The pressure appears to have been building for some time.
 According to the SPSO, the number of public service complaints it received increased by 33 percent in 2023 to 2024 compared with the previous year.
 In 2024 to 2025, it saw a further 7 percent increase.
 Demand has remained high into 2025 to 2026, with provisional in year data showing that by the end of Quarter 3, at the end of December 2025, the office had received 31 percent more public service complaints than at the same point the previous year, and 58 percent more than the pre Covid baseline year of 2019 to 2020.

-But transparency does not remove the public interest question.
-If Scotland’s complaints watchdog is dealing with demand high enough to create a wait of up to 25 weeks for some case allocation, then the issue belongs not only to the Ombudsman.
-It also belongs to the public bodies whose decisions, delays, failures or complaint handling may be driving more people to seek independent review.
+If Scotland’s complaints watchdog is dealing with demand high enough to create a wait of up to 25 weeks for some case allocation, then the issue also belongs to the public bodies whose decisions, delays, failures or complaint handling may be driving more people to seek independent review.

 The SPSO’s own published findings often point to recurring problems in public administration, including communication, follow up, delay and inconsistent complaint handling.
 In March 2026, for example, the Ombudsman highlighted cases where timely follow up and consistent communication remained important areas for improvement.